 More details from this disturbing story can be found in the video below.

 Proponents of ECT call it a safe therapy and life-saving measure — there are ECT patients who have reported good results.
 Memory loss, however, in varying degrees, is the most commonly reported side effect whether the jolts work or not.
+Online therapy is a good option for anyone that wants or needs professional help from a therapist.

 Little-known fact: Ernest Hemingway did not shoot himself due to alcoholism, although it may have been a contributing factor.
 His suicide followed ECT after it erased a major portion of his memory.
 He said the memory loss was “ruining his head” and “putting himself out of business.”